AnthonyWu1121/AnthonyWu1121/README.md

     - Currently responsible for frontend design and backend implementation
     - Used frameworks: Git, GitHub, React.js, Node.js, PostgreSQL
 - wp1101-final
-  - Competition Game-Pairing System Dec.
+  - Competition Game-Pairing System (Dec.
 2021 – Jan.
-2022
+2022)
     - A website for competition organizers to easily schedule games between full-scheduled teams.
     - Responsible for implementing the whole backend with GraphQL and frontend design
     - Used frameworks: Git, GitHub, React.js, GraphQL, MongoDB
+- wp1101
+  - Web Programming; NTU (Sept.
+2021 - Jan.
+2022)
+    - Several small websites I have completed in the course

 <!---
 AnthonyWu1121/AnthonyWu1121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.